dahak-metagenomics/dahak-taco/Mines.md

 ## more shenanigans

 The unsavory solution to the unsolvable problem above is to put a duplicate copy of utils.py in each folder.
-But even then, things do not work the way they are supposed to.

-If importing from `utils.py` in the same directory, Python 3 requires the notation `from .utils immport my_function`.
-However, this syntax does not work in Snakemake.
-Only the Python 2 syntax `from utils import my_function` works.
-This is using Python 3.
+Forced to use Python 2 syntax `from utils import my_function`

-What is this, I don't even.
+This syntax still works in Python 3

-## dumpster fire
+## core problem

 In the end, these problems all revolve around inflexibility and limited vocabulary.